 There is an established process in cases where there is disagreement over how property should be split.
 Firstly, the court needs to be satisfied that you have attempted to reach agreement, and to this end you will be ordered to participate in dispute resolution.

-If this does not resolve the matter, an application for property orders must be filed with the Family Court or Federal Circuit Court.
+If this does not resolve the matter, an application for property orders must be filed with the Federal Circuit & Family Court of Australia.
 This application must be made within 12 months of your divorce becoming final.

 The matter will be set down for hearing and a legally binding decision will be made by the court.

 Firstly, the court will calculate the total assets owned by both parties, including property, shares, cars, jewellery, savings, furniture etc. This includes things you brought into the relationship, those acquired during the relationship and also those purchased after separation.